brain-link/scanhub/_sources/techdoc_dd.rst.txt

 Intended Use
 ============

 The A4IM scanner is intended to aid healthcare professionals as an additive support measurement to trigger further investigation.
-It is designed to assist in the imaging of the human brain and extremities, providing high-quality images that can be interpreted by trained physicians.
+It is designed to assist in the imaging of the human head and extremities, providing high-quality images that can be interpreted by trained physicians.
 The device is particularly useful in the diagnostic process, although it is not intended for quantitative measurements.

 Intended User Population